-Phosphorylation is a simple change via the addition of one or more phosphate groups to a protein molecule, such as the glycolysis pathway, which is essential in the metabolism of living organisms.
+Phosphorylation is a simple change that occurs when one or more phosphate groups are added to a protein molecule, such as the glycolysis pathway, which is essential in the metabolism of living organisms.
 This action is usually based on the amino acid serine or threonine, but in rare cases, it is performed on the amino acid tyrosine and sometimes on lysine.
 The phosphate entry into a protein enters a negative charge, which causes conformation.
 This binding is done by enzymes called kinases (1).
 To date, more than a hundred types of protein kinases are known, but one of the most famous is the large family of Mitogen-Activated Protein Kinases (MAPKs) that control numerous cellular functions.
-Mitogens are signals from the outside of the cell that send messages about mitosis and cell division induction.
+Mitogens are signals outside the cell that send messages about mitosis and cell division induction.

 The MAPK signaling pathway has been extensively studied in recent years.
-This pathway plays a critical role in signal transduction from protein kinases and phosphatases.
-One of the subunits of MAPK is Extracellular signal-Regulated Kinases (ERKs), which is the most well-known kinase in this pathway (2, 3).
+This pathway is critical in signal transduction from protein kinases and phosphatases.
+One of the subunits of MAPK is Extracellular signal-Regulated Kinases (ERKs), the most well-known kinase in this pathway (2, 3).